 Doctor of Health Studies

-At Cardiff University School of Social Sciences we offer an integrated Professional Doctorate scheme that integrates academic and professional knowledge in new ways.
-The unique interprofessional learning allows students to reflect on both what is shared across professional boundaries and what is distinctive to their own occupational traditions.
+We offer an integrated professional doctorate scheme within which education, health, social work and social policy professionals engage together in integrated learning for some of the taught modules.
+This unique inter-professional learning allows you to reflect on what is shared across professional boundaries and what is distinctive to their own occupational traditions.

 |Mode of study||Part-time|